Embedding Perturbation may Better Reflect Intermediate-Step Uncertainty in LLM Reasoning: Perturbation-Based UQ Metrics

 \section{Perturbation-Based UQ Metrics}

-In this section, we formally discuss the proposed strategy for measuring intermediate uncertainty, which is to estimate: \textbf{how an LLM is uncertain about its generation throughout its reasoning process}.
-We first present the necessary definitions.
-Then, we introduce basic scores such as token probability and entropy, and discuss their insufficiency for achieving this purpose.
-Finally, we present the details of the proposed perturbation-based UQ metrics.
+In this section, we formally discuss the proposed strategy to estimate how uncertain an LLM is throughout the reasoning process.
+We first present the necessary definitions along with some basic uncertainty scores and discuss their insufficiency.
+Then, we present details of the proposed method.
+Finally, we provide theoretical insights into the underlying mechanism of our method.